karfau/docker-php-apache-base/README.md

 * Composer installed globally at `/usr/local/bin/composer`
 * Xdebug PHP extension installed but not enabled
 * Ability to enable xdebug PHP extension through `XDEBUG_ENABLE` environment variable which has to be set to `1`
+* Ability to enable [memprof](https://github.com/arnaud-lb/php-memory-profiler) PHP extension through `MEMPROF_ENABLE` environment variable which has to be set to `1`
 * Ability to set xdebug.remote_enable setting through `HOST_IP` environment variable.
 * GIT installed (required by Composer)
 * sSMTP installed (as Mail Transfer Agent for PHP mail function)
 * Ability to set sSMTP mailhub, AuthUser and AuthPass through `SSMTP_MAILHUB`, `SSMTP_AUTH_USER` and `SSMTP_AUTH_PASS` environment variables
-* MySQL CLI Client installed
+* MySQL CLI Client, vim installed

 Usage
 -----